List of philosophical problems: Gettier problem

 Plato suggests, in his Theaetetus (210a) and Meno (97a–98b), that "knowledge" may be defined as justified true belief.
 For over two millennia, this definition of knowledge was accepted by subsequent philosophers.
 An item of information's justifiability, truth, and belief were seen as the necessary and sufficient conditions for knowledge.

-But in 1963, Edmund Gettier published an article in the journal Analysis, a peer-reviewed academic journal of philosophy, entitled "Is Justified True Belief Knowledge?" which offered instances of justified true belief that do not conform to the generally understood meaning of "knowledge."
+However, in 1963, Edmund Gettier published an article in the journal Analysis, a peer-reviewed academic journal of philosophy, entitled "Is Justified True Belief Knowledge?" which offered instances of justified true belief that do not conform to the generally understood meaning of "knowledge."
 Gettier's examples hinged on instances of epistemic luck: cases where a person appears to have sound evidence for a proposition, and that proposition is in fact true, but the apparent evidence is not causally related to the proposition's truth.

 In response to Gettier's article, numerous philosophers have offered modified criteria for "knowledge."
 There is no general consensus to adopt any of the modified definitions yet proposed.
 Finally, if infallibilism is true, that would seem to definitively solve the Gettier problem for good.
 Infallibilism states that knowledge requires certainty, such that, certainty is what serves to bridge the gap so that we arrive at knowledge, which means we would have an adequate definition of knowledge.
 However, infallibilism is rejected by the overwhelming majority of philosophers/epistemologists.